bettercontext/btrx/docs/user-guide/guidelines-analysis.md

    - Guidelines are tailored to the specific context (testing, architecture, etc.)

 4. **Guidelines Storage**
-   - AI calls `save_guidelines` with generated guidelines and context ID
+   - AI calls `guidelines_save` with generated guidelines and context ID
    - Guidelines are stored in the database and associated with the context

 #### Loop Continuation: